ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 In total, the base offering requires 38 vCPU and 67 GB vRAM that are reserved for the virtualization management layer.
 The remaining host capacity for your VMs depends on several factors, such as oversubscription rate, VM sizing, and workload performance requirements.

-For details about the architecture, see the _Reference architecture_ document in the [Architecture Center](https://www.ibm.com/devops/method/content/architecture/virtVCenterServerPlatform){:new_window}.
+For details about the architecture, read the _Reference documentation_ on the [Virtualization reference architecture](https://www.ibm.com/cloud/garage/content/architecture/virtualizationArchitecture/reference-architecture) page.

 ## vCenter Server instance components

 The following components are included in your vCenter Server instance.

-**Note**: The availability and pricing of standardized hardware configurations might vary based on the data center that is selected for deployment.
+**Note**: The availability and pricing of standardized hardware configurations might vary based on the {{site.data.keyword.CloudDataCent_notm}} that is selected for deployment.

 ### Hardware

 You can order three or more {{site.data.keyword.baremetal_short}} with one of the following configurations:
+*  **Customized**: You can select the CPU, RAM, and storage options.
-*  Small (Dual Intel Xeon E5-2620 v4 / 16 cores total, 2.10 GHz / 128 GB RAM / 2 disks)
-*  Medium (Dual Intel Xeon E5-2650 v4 / 24 cores total, 2.20 GHz / 256 GB RAM / 2 disks)
-*  Large (Dual Intel Xeon E5-2690 v4 / 28 cores total, 2.60 GHz / 512 GB RAM / 2 disks)
+*  **Preconfigured**: **Small** (Dual Intel Xeon E5-2620 v4 / 16 cores total, 2.10 GHz / 128 GB RAM / 2 disks), **Medium** (Dual Intel Xeon E5-2650 v4 / 24 cores total, 2.20 GHz / 256 GB RAM / 2 disks), or **Large** (Dual Intel Xeon E5-2690 v4 / 28 cores total, 2.60 GHz / 512 GB RAM / 2 disks).
-*  User customized.
-The user selects the CPU, RAM, and storage options.

-**Notes for the User customized configuration**:
+**Notes** for the **Customized** configuration:
-* Dual Intel Xeon Gold 6140 Processor / 36 cores total, 2.3 GHz is also available for **User customized** configurations.
+* Dual Intel Xeon Gold 6140 Processor / 36 cores total, 2.3 GHz is also available for the **Customized** configurations.
 * If you select vSAN storage, the configuration requires four {{site.data.keyword.baremetal_short}}.

 ### Networking